Putting the word "facts" and the words "Los Angeles" into a single phrase is an automatic way to create an exercise in frustration.

 Nicknames for Los Angeles

-We've given you some of the facts here, but you may still have some misconceptions about Los Angeles.
-Take a look at some of the common myths about Los Angeles to find out how much you really know.
+You may still have some misconceptions about Los Angeles.
+To find out how much you really know, take a look at some of the common myths about Los Angeles.